Shofiqul-CSE/sublime-auto-dark/.sublime/messages/install.md

 Thank you for choosing `auto-dark`
 ----------------------------------

-Automatically switch Sublime Color Schemes with your operating system's appearance:
+Automatic dark mode, switches your Sublime Color Schemes according to your operating system's appearance:

 * when switching tabs within or switching to Sublime
 * or every 5 mins (on the clock)